lanna-code00/task_manager/README.md

    iii => Run composer install (this is to install dependencies)

-   iv => Create a copy of the .env file, run cp .env.example .env or copy .env.example .env
+   iv => Create a copy of the .env file, run cp .env.example .env or copy .env.example .env, also run  cp .env.example .env.testing to create a test env for testing purposes

-   v => generate your application key; php artisan key:generate
+   v => generate your application key; php artisan key:generate.
+For test env run "php artisan key:generate --env=testing"

-   vi => Make sure you connect your databse and then run your migrations: php artisan migrate or run it together with the seed "php artisan migrate --seed"
+   vi => Make sure you connect your databse and then run your migrations: php artisan migrate or run it together with the seed "php artisan migrate --seed".
+For Testing, you can run "php artisan migrate --env=testing --seed"

-   vii => Serve your project using php artisan serve or use laragon (like I highlighted before)
+   vii => Serve your project using php artisan serve or use laragon (like I highlighted at the top)

 8. Used phpUnit for test.
-Please run "php artisan test" for see if the tests passed
+Please run "php artisan test" to see if the tests passed

 9. Used Enum for the task Statues